Kmedria/Kmedria/README.md

-Hello, I’m @Kmedria /n
+Hello, I’m @Kmedria

-I’m interested in Game development and Computer Graphics. \n I’m currently learning C++ and the vulkan API.
+I’m interested in Game development and Computer Graphics.

+I’m currently learning C++ and the vulkan API.